Plan a Monthly Content Calendar

 • Mix formats -- alternate between text posts, carousels, and other content types for variety

-For each post in your plan, click to open it in the content creator.
+For each post in your drafts, open it in the content creator.
 Use the AI Writing Assistant to generate a first draft, then refine it.
 Save each one as a draft.

 Schedule your posts